billy4select/virex1/src/content/blog/environment-variables-guide.md

 ## What Are Environment Variables?

-Environment variables are key-value pairs that exist outside your application code.
+1111TheEnvironment variables are key-value pairs that exist outside your application code.
 They allow you to:

 - Configure behavior without changing code
 - Keep secrets out of version control